 - Agnes Ethel died on 26 May 1903 in New York City, New York.

-- She was buried at Forest Lawn Cemetery in Buffalo, Erie County, New York.
+- She was interred at Forest Lawn Cemetery, Buffalo, Erie County, New York.

 - Last Edited: 22 Dec 2011